Post's lattice

 Hasse diagram of Post's lattice.

 In logic and universal algebra, Post's lattice denotes the lattice of all clones on a two-element set {0, 1}, ordered by inclusion.
 It is named for Emil Post, who published a complete description of the lattice in 1941.

+The lattice is shown in the image on the right.
 The relative simplicity of Post's lattice is in stark contrast to the lattice of clones on a three-element (or larger) set, which has the cardinality of the continuum, and a complicated inner structure.

-A modern exposition of Post's result can be found in Lau (2006).
+As a special case, the lattice implies Post's functional completeness theorem: any set of Boolean operations is functionally complete if and only if it is not a subset of either the monotone, affine, self-dual, truth-preserving, or false-preserving functions.

+Post's lattice consists of 9 named clones, two countably infinite families of clones indexed by the positive integers, and all finite intersections of these.